Yvand/SPBypassLoginPage/README.md

 $farm.Update()
 ```

-## How to remove the package from the farm
+## Remove SPBypassLoginPage from the farm

 * Revert to the default provider selection page: